jranke/mkin/README.md

 - Project Number 146839 (Checking the feasibility of using mixed-effects models for the derivation of kinetic modelling parameters from degradation studies, 2020-2021)

+Thanks are due also to Emmanuelle Comets, maintainer of the saemix package, for the nice collaboration on using the SAEM algorithm and its implementation in saemix for the evaluation of chemical degradation data.

 ## References

 <table>